Gridley man arrested in connection to Princeton Post Office burglaries

-A Gridley man was arrested in connection to multiple burglaries at the Princeton Post Office.
+A Gridley man has been arrested by connection to multiple burglary incidents at the Princeton Post Office.

-According to Colusa County Assistant Sheriff Mike Bradwell, there have been three separate burglaries at the post office in September, during which several post office boxes were damaged and large amounts of mail were taken.
+According to Colusa County Assistant Sheriff Mike Bradwell, there have been three separate burglaries at the Princeton Post Office in September, where several post office boxes were damaged and large amounts of mail were taken.

 The Colusa County Sheriff’s Office Detectives Unit was assigned to the case to conduct surveillance of the facility, said Bradwell, and were able to acquire enough information to identify Joshua Pelfrey, 41, as a suspect.

-The detectives obtained a search warrant and, along with members of the Colusa County Task Force and the Butte County Sheriff’s Office, executed a search warrant at a residence in the 100 block of W Liberty Road in Gridley on Sept.
+The Detective Unit obtained a search warrant and, along with members of the Colusa County Task Force and the Butte County Sheriff’s Office, executed the search warrant at a residence within the 100 block of W. Liberty Road in Gridley on Sept.
 24.

 “While serving the warrant at the residence the investigators located a large amount of mail belonging to victims from the Princeton Post Office burglaries,” said Bradwell.